howtographql/howtographql/content/backend/graphql-js/5-connecting-server-and-database.md

 Wow, that looks weird!
 There's a bunch of new stuff happening, let's try to understand what's going on, starting with the `feed` resolver.

-#### The `context` and `info` arguments
+#### The `context` argument

-Previously, the `feed` resolver didn't take any arguments - now it receives _four_.
-In fact, the first two are not needed.
-But `context` and `info` are.
+Previously, the `feed` resolver didn't take any arguments - now it receives _three_.
+In fact, the first two are not needed for this particular resolver.
+But the third one, called `context`, is.

 Remember how we said earlier that all GraphQL resolver functions _always_ receive four arguments.
-Now you know what the last two are called - but what are they used for?
+Now you're getting to know another one, so what is `context` used for?

-The `context` argument is a JavaScript object that every resolver in the resolver chain can read from and write to - it thus basically is a means for resolvers to communicate.
+The `context` argument is a plain JavaScript object that every resolver in the resolver chain can read from and write to - it thus basically is a means for resolvers to communicate.
 As you'll see in a bit, it's also possible to already write to it at the moment when the GraphQL server itself is being initialized.
 So, it's also a way for _you_ to pass arbitrary data or functions to the resolvers.
-In this case, you're going to attach this `db` object to the `context` - more about that soon.
+In this case, you're going to attach this `prisma` client instance to the `context` - more about that soon.

-The `info` object carries information about the incoming GraphQL query (in the form of a [query AST](https://medium.com/@cjoudrey/life-of-a-graphql-query-lexing-parsing-ca7c5045fad8)).
-For example, it knows what fields are being requested in the selection set of the query.

-> **Note**: To learn more in-depth about the resolver arguments, read the following two articles:
+> **Note**: This tutorial actually doesn't cover the fourth resolver argument.
+To learn more about this topic, check out these two articles:
 > - [GraphQL Server Basics: The Schema](https://blog.graph.cool/graphql-server-basics-the-schema-ac5e2950214e)
 > - [GraphQL Server Basics: Demystifying the `info` Argument in GraphQL Resolvers](https://blog.graph.cool/graphql-server-basics-demystifying-the-info-argument-in-graphql-resolvers-6f26249f613a)